José José: Vocals

 According to his autobiography, Ésta es mi vida, vocal coach Guido Picco described José José in his early years as a light lyric tenor.
 The vocals showed through all of his career place him in a light baritone range.
 José worked for periods with coach Seth Riggs, who later highlighted his vocal abilities.
 Over time, his voice and vocal style changed noticeably, being his prime the early 1970s.
 Inheriting the singing qualities of his father, he was able to reach high and low notes easily with a practically flawless intonation.
 His live performance of "El Triste" in 1970 has been widely praised by many critics for its technique and intensity.
 His breathing technique allowed him to sustain long and clear notes.

 After recording the song "El Triste" for the 2010 album Iconos, singer Marc Anthony said, "once you start to sing it you realize the magnitude, of that spectacular voice and special phrasing of José José and his incredible way to perform".
 On the Latin VH1 show Las 100 grandiosas canciones de los 1980s en español (The 100 Greatest Spanish Songs of the 1980s), singer Diego Verdaguer said: "If today he could sing, he would be the greatest of Latin America."
 In a 2018 interview, singer Lupita D'Alessio stated "[José] is an icon, the master, the creator of phrasing, he's got a way of phrasing that there will not be another, for me, he is the greatest singer ever, with the pardon of Luis Miguel".
 D'Alessio also highlighted his technique to breathe and sustain long notes.
-In 2024, iconic ranchera and mariachi singer Aida Cuevas stated in an interview with host and TV personality Yordi Rosado, that José José is "the best singer that this country [Mexico] has given".

 Legacy

+Representation in Mexico

+After his death, José José regained popularity among the generations who grew up with his music, as well as new ones, reaching a sector of the young population.
+Thus, T-shirts (like the one pictured), albums, and other merchandise were commercialized, and "La Nave del Olvido" (spanish for, "The Ship of Oblivion"), a tourist tram that takes visitors to his most emblematic locations in his hometown of Azcapotzalco, was launched.

+José José positioned himself as a key figure in Mexican pop culture, being recognized by Mexican media as "the best voice of the second half of the 20th century."
+Thanks to his musical catalog related to themes of personal suffering, he has been described as a fundamental part of the contemporary history of Mexico and its collective sonic "unconscious".
+Based on the above, Mexican humor incorporated it into its striking memes, calling several of his songs "migajeras" (spanish for "crumbs") a term used to refer to a person who is content with receiving minimal attention, affection, or time, an expression that was even coined by José's website.

+Both before and after his death, José remained popular among younger generations of Mexican listeners, who helped establish him as a widely remembered cultural figure.